Shirley Strachan: Music career and Skyhooks

-Strachan met "Freddy" Strauks, a drummer, at a performance at Village Green.
+Strachan met Freddy Strauks, a drummer, at a performance at Village Green.
 Strachan would later drive his friend to gigs.
 Strauks and Greg Macainsh, on bass guitar, were members of Claptrap in 1970, and they asked Strachan to join on lead vocals in the following year.
 The group were renamed Frame with Strachan; Strauks and Macainsh were joined by Pat O'Brien and Sintjio Oohms, both on guitars.
 The group's debut performance was on 19 April 1971 at Eltham's Montsalvat, where Strachan "stood facing the band, too shy to face the audience".

 In November 1972, Strachan left Frame and moved to Phillip Island to take up surfing and part-time carpentry.
 He later recalled, "You'd get up in the morning and look out the window and say 'yeah'.
-Then you'd go down to Woolami and check it out.
+Then you'd go down to Woolamai [beach] and check it out.
 There'd be a few bars there, and you'd go surfing.
 Then you'd have lunch and perhaps a couple of hours' work, and then it's high tide, so you go surfing again."
 While Strachan was surfing at Philip Island, Macainsh and Strauks formed a new band, Skyhooks, in March 1973 with Steve Hill on lead vocals (ex-Lillee), Peter Inglis on guitar (ex–Captain Matchbox Whoopee Band) and Peter Starkie on guitar and vocals (ex–Lipp & the Double Decker Brothers).
 In March 1974, Strachan replaced Hill on lead vocals in Skyhooks alongside Macainsh, Strauks and Bob "Bongo" Starkie (ex–Mary Jane Union) and Red Symons (ex-Scumbag), both on guitars.